dpa99c/cordova-diagnostic-plugin/README.md

 Requests the user to authorise the app to access devices on the local network (iOS 14+).
 On iOS versions prior to 14 this does nothing and will return success as no authorization is required.
+May return `UNKNOWN` if iOS does not respond before the native APIs time out, allowing the app to retry.

     cordova.plugins.diagnostic.requestLocalNetworkAuthorization(successCallback, errorCallback);